Micha-L-Davis/data-structures-and-algorithms/javascript/linked-list/README.md

 * Create a Node class that has properties for the value stored in the Node, and a pointer to the next Node.
 * Create a Linked List class
-* Within your Linked List class, include a head property.
+* Within the Linked List class, include a head property.
 * Upon instantiation, an empty Linked List should be created.

 ## Approach & Efficiency